kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 `orders::dsl as orders_dsl`: Imports the dsl module from `project_schemas::tables::orders` and renames (aliases) it as orders_dsl.
 I can now use it as `orders_dsl` throughout the file.
 `dsl` stands for `domain-specific language`, which is a set of helper types, methods, or macros to construct SQL queries using the Diesel ORM library for working with tables and columns in our postgres database.

-Definining the struct for the output file:
+Defining the struct for the output file:
 ```rust
 #[derive(ParquetRecordWriter)]
 struct CombinedOrderRecord {